Northern Ireland

 Did You Know?

-- •The name is derived from the Irish 'an tSráid', meaning 'the street' or 'the road', which likely refers to an ancient trackway or a linear settlement that once occupied the valley below.
+- •The name is derived from the Irish An tSráid, meaning ‘the street’, which likely refers to an ancient track or mountain pass that historically skirted the base of the hill.